duchuy-darkrealm/popo/README.md

 # popo
 Make Repeat Text From Exel

+Important: This use Openpyxl library, so it is required to install Openpyxl first

 I made this project from an idea of "Automate the Boring Stuff with Python" of Al Sweigart.
 When coding a web using SpringBoot and JDBC, I often meet some kind of repeat text, which is thoundsands of line.
 Example:

     @Override